MelvrickLee/BRG-28-ISEA-/README.md

 **MariaDB can login remotely without using SSH if configured for it according to my research

-***Remote user needs to install MariaDB-client-core before being able to remotely login
+***Remote user needs to install MariaDB-client-core before being able to remotely login if not done via ssh to VM hosting MariaDB

+****Port configured for MariaDB must be open in firewall to connect to MariaDB without using ssh.
+Default port is 3306

 <br/>
 <br/>